forbole/big-dipper/SECURITY.md

 ## Reporting a Vulnerability

-Please report and security issues via email to <info@forbole.com>.
+Please report any security issues via email to <info@forbole.com>.